 We understand the growing concern surrounding the Coronavirus (COVID 19) across the community we serve.
 The health and safety of our patients and staff is our top priority.
 Based on current guidelines from the CDC, Office of the Texas Governor, Texas Medical Board, and our own standards and practices, we remain open and ready to provide exceptional patient care experiences.

 We are temporarily offering tele-sessions to replace in-office sessions with few exceptions.
 You may also reschedule your appointment to be seen in the office beginning September 1st .
 Video sessions will be provided through doxy.me or similar platform: you will be sent a link by email to connect to the online waiting room prior to your scheduled appointment.
 If you do not have a desktop, tablet, or smartphone to perform video sessions, we will continue with a telephone session.
-Please be advised that Blue Cross Blue Shield has extended coverage for telemedicine services through September 12, Aetna through September 30, and Medicare indefinitely.
+Please be advised that Blue Cross Blue Shield and Aetna have extended coverage for telemedicine services through through December 31, and Medicare indefinitely.